rishabgupta94/Portfolio/README.md

 ## SQL

 **Halifax Public Library SQL Application** -
 The project was focused to improve the existing database design of the library.
 The library had three immediate plans: To record all articles for each magazine, to record transaction history, to record monthly expenses.
 A backend data management system was created using relational database structure.
 A front end system was created for library administrative staff.
-The skills used in this project are: SQL, MongoDB, RDBMS, Python, PHP
+The skills used in this project are: SQL, MongoDB, RDBMS, Python, PHP.

 ---